dice-group/IGUANA/docs/usage/tutorial.md

 ## Starting Benchmark

-Simply use the previous created `benchmark-suite.yml` and start with
+Simply use the previous created `benchmark-suite.yml` and start it with:

 ```bash
 cd iguana/